 Be a fighter

-“At the first sign of stress, you often hear people complain, ‘What did I do to deserve this?’” says Dr. Cooper.
+“At the first sign of stress, you often hear people complain, ‘What did I do to deserve this?'” says Cooper.
 The trouble is, feeling like a victim only increases feelings of stress and helplessness.
 Instead, focus on being proactive.
-If your flight gets canceled, don’t wallow in self-pity.
-Find another one.
-If your office is too hot or too cold, don’t suffer in silence.
-Call the building manager and ask what can be done to make things more comfortable.
+If something gets canceled, don’t wallow in self-pity.
+If your space is too hot or too cold, don’t suffer in silence.
+See what can be done to make things more comfortable.
 Look out for these signs you’re more stressed than you realize.

 Count to 10

-Before you do something you’ll regret or say something that makes the situation worse, step away from the stressor and collect yourself, advises Dr. Cooper.
+Before you do something you’ll regret or say something that makes the situation worse, step away from the stressor and collect yourself, advises Cooper.
 You can also look away for a moment or put the caller on hold.
 Use your time-out to take a few deep breaths, stretch, or recite an affirmation to make managing stress easier.
-Here are 36 more ways to make your work day less stressful.

 Switch to decaf